 In one competition El Sayed beat all three medallists from last year’s World Championships: gold medallist Vitezslav Vesely, silver medallist Tero Pitkamaki and bronze medallist Dmitriy Tarabin.

 It was a significant improvement on his previous best of 83.93m, set in Cairo less than a fortnight ago, and a massive improvement on the 80.06m he threw in finishing second at last Sunday’s IAAF World Challenge meeting in Tokyo.

 Kenya’s Julius Yego was fourth in Moscow last summer with 85.40m, and had been at the vanguard of the current generation of African javelin throwers.
 Who would have thought that a year later he would be overshadowed by another emerging talent from the continent?

 El Sayed left everyone way behind.
 Sweden’s Kim Amb was second with 84.14m, Vesely third with 83.80m, Yego fourth, Tarabin fifth and Pitkamaki sixth.
 Olympic champion Keshorn Walcott was seventh.

 If it is any consolation to them, the audience in the Chinese city were stunned, too.

 Perkovic, by contrast, confirmed the huge talent she has already shown.

-When she threw 70.51m in Split on 1 March we had waited almost 15 years since a female discus thrower had last exceeded 70 metres.
+When she threw 70.51m in Split on 1 March, it had been almost 15 years since a female discus thrower had last exceeded 70 metres.